 2019 prices available and bookings received from mid 2018.
 Meanwhile register your interest for pre-release advice.

-They say, you don’t know Australia until you have been to the “Back of Bourke”, a key destination on tour, start of the Darling River Run, a great 480kms back roads outback journey.
+They say, you don’t know Australia until you have been to the “Back of Bourke”.
+The town is a key destination on tour, start of the Darling River Run, a great 480kms back roads outback journey.

 Have you completed this tour?
 Click here to submit a review!

 Pre-tour administration and Meet ‘n Greet function in the afternoon prior to tour commencing.